Huskie Commons is Northern Illinois University's institutional repository.

 Huskie Commons is the institutional repository for Northern Illinois University, where scholarly, artistic, and institutional memory materials of enduring value can be safely archived and made available to a global audience.

-When you deposit your materials into Huskie Commons, you receive an enduring link to your materials and the Library assumes the responsibility of preserving them into the future.
-To determine which materials can be archived into Huskie Commons, please review the collection's policy.
+When you deposit your materials into Huskie Commons, you receive enduring access to your materials and the Library assumes the responsibility of preserving them into the future.
+For more information, see Why Huskie Commons.
+To determine which materials can be archived into Huskie Commons, please review the collection development policy or contact Jaime Schumacher.

 Instructions for Depositing Faculty Materials Into Huskie Commons

 Many publishers allow authors to archive their articles into institutional repositories like Huskie Commons.
 In fact, research has shown that articles made available in this way experience higher citation rates.
 To determine which version of your article may be deposited, see this information sheet, visit Sherpa Romeo or contact Jaime Schumacher.

 Instructions for Depositing Graduate and Undergraduate Materials into Huskie Commons

 Huskie Commons is the home for NIU's theses and dissertations, as well as other exceptional student research and artistry.
 Undergraduate materials must be approved by a faculty member prior to inclusion in the repository.
 Some materials, like Honors Capstones, CURE posters, and Senior Photography Exhibits are pre-approved by faculty members.
 Other materials must submit this form prior to inclusion in Huskie Commons.
 See the files below for instructions on depositing materials into specific student collections.

 Useful resources for learning more about Open Access Publishing and your rights as an author can be found on Cornell University Library's Guide and at SPARC.